engamohd/ahmed-mohd-blog-theme/README.md

 </ul>

 Feel free to use change and share your edits.
-I am planning to release a minimal theme as a starter theme for autodidicats.
+I am planning to release the theme as minimal theme as a starter WP theme for autodidicats.